fadams/docker-playpen/glxgears/README.md

 ENV LD_LIBRARY_PATH /usr/local/nvidia/lib:/usr/local/nvidia/lib64:${LD_LIBRARY_PATH}
 ```

+Alternatively the LD_LIBRARY_PATH could be set via *-e* or *--env* in the docker run command.

 Some other applications might require one or both of the following additions to the Dockerfile:

 ```
 ENV PATH /usr/local/nvidia/bin:/usr/local/cuda/bin:${PATH}
 LABEL com.nvidia.cuda.version="7.5"
 ```

+## VirtualBox Guest Additions Virtual GPU Acceleration

+The approach for enabling acceleration within containers that are running on VirtualBox guest machines using VirtualBox Guest Additions is *somewhat* similar to that needed for Nvidia, though the detail is rather different.

+The basic gist is that it is necessary to ensure that the Guest Additions libGL shared library is used *in preference* to the one shipped with the container's OpenGL and that a bunch of VirtualBox shared libraries are available for the VirtualBox libGL to use.

+The files that seem to be required are:

+/var/lib/VBoxGuestAdditions/lib/libGL.so.1
+/usr/lib/x86_64-linux-gnu/VBoxEGL.so
+/usr/lib/x86_64-linux-gnu/VBoxOGL.so
+/usr/lib/x86_64-linux-gnu/VBoxOGLerrorspu.so
+/usr/lib/x86_64-linux-gnu/VBoxOGLpassthroughspu.so
+/usr/lib/x86_64-linux-gnu/VBoxOGLarrayspu.so
+/usr/lib/x86_64-linux-gnu/VBoxOGLfeedbackspu.so
+/usr/lib/x86_64-linux-gnu/VBoxOGLcrutil.so
+/usr/lib/x86_64-linux-gnu/VBoxOGLpackspu.so
+/usr/lib/x86_64-linux-gnu/libXcomposite.so.1

+Which may be mounted as volumes, noting that libGL.so.1 should be mounted in the container at /usr/lib/x86_64-linux-gnu rather than /var/lib/VBoxGuestAdditions/lib.

+It is also necessary to ensure that /dev/vboxuser is visible to the container via *--device=/dev/vboxuser*

+## In Conclusion

 For glxgears the final Dockerfile is therefore: